-What Causes Trailer Bounce?
+What Causes Utility Trailer Bounce?

 Amplification

-To make matters worse, depending on trailer length and where the axle is placed, when the car goes up and down over a bump, that teeters the trailer like a teeter-totter.
+To make matters worse, depending on trailer length and where the axle is, when the car goes up and down over a bump, that teeters the trailer like a teeter-totter.
 The mass of the trailer frame wants to keep moving even as the shock absorbers on the car are trying to smooth things out.
 Then, the trailer tires go over the bump and the mass of the frame is excited again.
 All of this jostling makes pulling the trailer somewhat annoying, if not disconcerting.
 (Read the details in “What Is The Right Trailer Tongue Length?“)

 So, is there a way to fix it?
 Can we make it go away?
+What about shock absorbers for the trailer?

 Utility Trailer Bounce Solutions